 Chased luxury & built a successful career as a marketing executive in NYC.

-Was an accomplished mentor and leader, but burnt out and disconnected.
+Was an accomplished mentor and leader, and burnt out and disconnected.

 Marwa - a rebirth from the depths of grief - created as a space to support and empower women through the many layers of their life journey, beyond their origin story and conditioning.